-- 2.1 Our taught curriculum broadly follows and, at times, goes beyond the National Curriculum at KS1.
-Our pupils also formally asseed with GL summative assessments at the end of year 1 in English and Mathematics. - 2.2 Details of how the taught curriculum is translated into subject Schemes of Work (SoW) and lesson plans can be found in each year groups school 'Curriculum Pack' - 2.3 Taken together, the taught curriculum will ensure that by the time they have completed their time with us, all pupils are able to demonstrate the knowledge, skills and understanding to enable them to move onto the next stage of their education at the highest level.
+- 2.2 Pupils in years 7-9 take the CAT4 baseline test in September of each year, and all pupils take the CAT4 baseline test at the start of year 10.
+The results of these tests are used to make sure that the curriculum offer is individualised to need and that target grades are both realistic, but also aspirational. - 2.3 Time awarded to each subject in each year group is visually explained in the curriculum model in appendix 1. - 2.4 Details of how the taught curriculum is translated into subject Schemes of Work (SoW) and lesson plans can be found in the individual subject information section on our website. - 2.5 Taken together, the taught curriculum will ensure that by the time they have completed their time with us, all pupils are able to demonstrate the knowledge, skills and understanding to enable them to move onto the next stage of their education at the highest level.